Master of Science in Athletic Training

 2. Bachelor’s degree from a regionally accredited institution (or the evaluated equivalency), with a minimum GPA of 2.75 for unconditional admission.
 Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the Verbal and Quantitative sections of the Graduate Record Exam (GRE).

-3. Official sealed transcripts from ALL colleges and universities attended: sent attention Graduate Admissions
+3. Official sealed transcripts from ALL colleges and universities attended sent to Graduate Admissions

-4. Three recommendations using the Graduate Program Recommendation Form, from sources who can address your potential for success.
+4. Three recommendations from sources who can address your potential for success.
 Family members and friends may not complete recommendations.
+Request recommendations using the Graduate Recommendation Request Form (PDF versions available upon request).

 5. A comprehensive essay of at least 500 words that includes the following: